 EU regulators OK increasing doses from virus vaccine vials

-The European Union’s drug agency has approved doctors drawing up to six doses from each vial of the coronavirus vaccine made by BioNTech-Pfizer, a move that could speed up the pace of vaccinations in the 27-nation bloc
+The European Union’s drug agency has approved doctors drawing one more dose from each vial of the coronavirus vaccine made by Pfizer-BioNTech, a move that could speed up the pace of vaccinations in the 27-nation bloc

-BRUSSELS -- The European Union's drug agency on Friday approved doctors drawing up to six doses from each vial of the coronavirus vaccine made by BioNTech-Pfizer, a move that could speed up the pace of vaccinations in the 27-nation bloc.

 German Health Ministry spokesman Hanno Kautz told reporters in Berlin that the change would come into effect immediately, boosting available doses of the vaccine by 20%.